-The criteria gives consideration to many factors including the capability of the existing network asset, the regulated supply standards (such as voltage, quality, reliability, etc.), the regulatory framework around investment decision making, the magnitude and type of load at risk, outage response capability and good electricity industry practice.
+The criteria consider many factors including the capability of the existing network asset, the regulated supply standards (such as voltage, quality, reliability, etc.), the regulatory framework around investment decision making, the magnitude and type of load at risk, outage response capability and good electricity industry practice.
 Consideration is given to the complexity of the planning process versus the level of risk, allowing for simpler criteria to apply where lower risks exist and where the cost of potential investments is smaller.

-While the probabilistic planning criteria is far more complex in application, the criteria increases the focus on customer service levels:
+While the probabilistic planning criteria is far more complex in application than deterministic, the criteria increase the focus on customer service levels: